Lotteries and Raffles

 As most churches will need the freedom to sell tickets to people not on the electoral roll and to sell to members off the church premises, their 100 club will not qualify as a Private Society Lottery.
 Instead, most churches are more likely to fall under Small Society Lottery status, as long as proceeds do not exceed £20k per draw and overall proceeds do not exceed £250k per year.

-As a Small Society Lottery, you do not need to register with the Gambling Commission but you do need to register with your local district council, which usually costs £40 with a £20 annual renewal fee.
+As a Small Society Lottery, you do not need to register with the Gambling Commission but you do need to register with your local district council, which usually costs around £40 with a £20 annual renewal fee.

 For example, take a look at the registration pages for Cherwell District Council, Reading Council and Milton Keynes Council.